bytepayment/bytepay/README.md

 # Bytepay

-DotPay is a platform that supports paid tasks to complete open-source projects on Github.
+Bytepay is a platform that supports paid tasks to complete open-source projects on Github.
 <br/>

 ## Visit Our Online Project (Recommend)